William Everhart: Biography

-William Everhart (father of James Bowen Everhart and Benjamin Matlack Everhart) was born in Chester County, Pennsylvania.
+William Everhart was born in Chester County, Pennsylvania.
 His father James Everhart was a soldier in the Continental Army.
 He attended the common schools and became a civil engineer.
 Everhart served in the War of 1812 as captain of a company of riflemen.
 He was the only passenger saved from the packet ship Albion, wrecked off the coast of Ireland in 1822.
 Upon his return to Pennsylvania he planned a large addition to the city of West Chester, Pennsylvania.

 In the early 1800s, Everhart opened his first store in Pughtown, Pennsylvania, which sold general wares.
 On March 8, 1814, he married Rebecca Matlack of Goshen, granddaughter of one of the borough's first farmers.
 After finding success in Pughtown, he went on to open stores in Tredyffrin Township, West Goshen, and West Whiteland before opening a location in West Chester in 1824.
 Items he sold included fine cloths, silks, clothing, eye glasses, medicines, paints and oils, and liquors -– many imported from Europe.

 In 1829, he purchased the 102-acre Wollerton Farm in West Chester, southwest of what is today the intersection of Market Street and Wimont Mews.
 In 1830, he built a family mansion on Miner Street which still stands.
 He built the William Everhart Buildings in 1833, and resided at the William Everhart House in West Whiteland Township; they are both listed on the National Register of Historic Places.

 By 1835, Everhart was by far the richest man in town, worth nearly twice as much as his nearest rival.
 In real estate alone, Everhart was worth approximately $70,000 (nearly $2,000,000 in 2015).

 Everhart was elected to Congress as a Whig in 1852.
 He served in the 33rd Congress, 1853 to 1855.
 He was not a candidate for renomination in 1854.

-He died in West Chester on October 30, 1868 and is interred at Oaklands Cemetery.
+His sons were scientist Benjamin Matlack Everhart and politician James Bowen Everhart.
+He died in West Chester on October 30, 1868, and is interred at Oaklands Cemetery.